Glandore: Wildlife

 The harbour supports a wide array of species.
 Seabirds include grey herons, oystercatchers, gannets, shags, cormorants, herring gulls and black tipped gulls.
 A number of seals live in the harbour.
 Whale, dolphin, porpoise and shark are frequently found in the greater bay area between the Galley Head and Toe Head.
 There are many seals in the area also.
 Mackerel can be plentiful in the harbour depending on the time of year.

 Sailing

-The local yacht club organizes 16+ courses every year for junior sailors while there is still courses for adults as well as powerboat and instructors courses.
-Every odd year Glandore hosts its "Classic Boat Regatta" which takes place over the space of a week.
-Boats from all over the country come to participate in this event.
+The local yacht club organizes 16+ courses every year for junior sailors and adults, as well as powerboat and instructors' courses.
+Every odd year, Glandore hosts its "Classic Boat Regatta" which takes place over the space of a week.
+Boats from all over the country participate in the event.

-The Dragon and Squib keelboat classes and many dinghy classes including Topaz are raced by club members.
-The club has turned out many talented sailors over the years such as champion of everything carbon-fibre, Colman O'Riordan.
-For many years Glandore has been home to veteran transatlantic yachtsman and sailing author Don Street who continues to participate in local Dragon racing.
+The Dragon and Squib keelboat classes and many dinghy classes, including Topaz, are raced by club members.
+The club has turned out many talented sailors.
+For many years, Glandore has been home to veteran transatlantic yachtsman and sailing author Don Street who continues to participate in local Dragon racing.